wp-plugins/mailchimp-for-wp/readme.txt

 * BETA release

 == Upgrade Notice ==

+= 1.4.1 =
+Fixed grouping information not being sent to MailChimp when using sign-up forms.

 = 1.4 =
 New: default form themes, more unlocked fields in the "add field" tool and smarter auto-detection of name fields when integrating with Contact Form 7.